wikier/marmotta-virtuoso/README.md

     cd webapp
     mvn tomcat7:run

-and point your browser to http://localhost:8080
+and point your browser to [localhost:8080](http://localhost:8080)

+By default the backend expects to access Virtuoso on `localhost:1111` with the default credentials, but you can customize that.

 ## Relationship with Marmotta